misterdustinface/misterdustinface.github.io/_posts/2014-4-13-numbergame.md

 Flip: Increments the number at the chosen tile, and decrements the numbers at the surrounding, touching tiles.

 Goal: Match all the tiles!
+We recommend starting on the 2x2, and then moving on to 3x3 boards.
+We are currently creating a mathematic proof to find all solvable 4x4 grids because we believe that some are not solvable.

 ---